Sy siblings: Elizabeth Sy

 Elizabeth Sy (born 1952) is the president of SM Hotels and Conventions Corp.
-(SMHCC) the arm of the SM Group which manages hotels and convention centers established in 2008.
+(SMHCC), the arm of the SM Group which manages hotels and convention centers established in 2008.

 Henry Sy Jr.

 Henry "Bigboy" Sy Jr. (born 1953) became the director of SM Prime in 1994 and later its board chairman in 2014.

-Sy Jr. was president and CEO of the National Grid Corporation of the Philippines for seven years serving until 2018.
+Sy Jr. was the third president and CEO for eight years from June 20, 2010 to March 7, 2018 of the National Grid Corporation of the Philippines (NGCP), a privately-owned transmission company which operates and maintains, and owns the Philippine power grid components both entirely new and secondhand that abandoned their pre-concession period or start date original designation or usage and Philippine government ownership (National Power Corporation (NAPOCOR/NPC) and National Transmission Corporation (TransCo)-era) and their exact lands or locations, and rights of ways or power line portions acquired and designated from its turnover from TransCo under the national government's Department of Energy on January 15, 2009 that marked TransCo's privatization in grid operations, maintenance, construction, expansion, and eminent domain.
+An exception to NGCP's ownership to the grid are portions with acquisition and designation made until the said date of January 2009 by its predecessors NAPOCOR/NPC (November 3, 1936–March 1, 2003) and TransCo itself (March 2003–January 15, 2009) as they are still owned by TransCo with NGCP only granted O&M and construction rights for them as such the only remaining part of TransCo that was not privatized.

 He is also the founder of the Big Boss Cement which he set up in 2017.
 Big Boss' products are based on pozzolanic sand rather than limestone-derived clinker.

 Sy Jr. is a member of the Christ's Commission Fellowship.